 When your muscles relax too much your tongue will fall to the back of your throat and the muscles will loosen.
 This vibration on loose flesh is what causes the sound we’re all to familiar with.
-Various mouthpieces designed to either push your jaw forward to increase airflow (like: http://snoringmouthpiecereview.org/zquiet) or hold your tongue in place ((like: http://snoringmouthpiecereview.org/good-morning-snore-solution)can assist with this issue.
+Various mouthpieces designed to either push your jaw forward to increase airflow (such as what we talk about in our ZQuiet review) or hold your tongue in place can assist with this issue.

 But what else can you do?

 As our houses get smarter and smarter, technology is slowly creeping into the bedroom:

 After a full day of meetings at CES 2017, I noticed a few trends that could bubble up beyond some of the bigger ones that get a lot of the media’s attention.
 Roaming around a large hotel ballroom (The Mirage Events Center, actually) during the Pepcom Digital Experience event, I noticed a LOT of individual products, but some of them have coalesced into themes to watch during the year.

 Technology hits the bedroom